 But that’s incorrect.
-Sarah does love Chuck no matter what but she can’t be with him if he loses his innocence because she’s too vulnerable around him.
+Sarah does love Chuck and that’s the reason she’s upset when she thinks he killed the mole, putting his ambition to be a spy above his moral principles.
 He’s her moral center who’s always challenged her moral imagination.
 Without him, or if he himself turns evil, she’s lost (3.08 Fake Name) and reverts back to the worst version of herself (4.09 Phase Three).
 In this sense, from her wedding vows, he’s the gift she didn’t know she wanted or needed.

 As the old saying goes, “If you love someone, set them free.
 If they come back to you, they are yours forever.
 If not, they were never yours.”

 Love is always freely given but it requires choice (what Chuck offers Sarah) and innocence (what Sarah seeks in Chuck) or it’s not free and it’s not love.